When choosing your tennis racquet of choice, much of it boils down to personal preference and feel.

 Some ATP players string in the 30-lbs range, while others are as high as 70 lbs.
 The others find themselves somewhere in the middle.

 But how do you go about finding the right tension?
 What impact does string tension have on the racquet and your game?
 Let's take a look.

 A Quick Primer on String Tension

-Whenever a tennis racquet is strung, be it at the factory to be sold as a pre-strung frame, or by your local stringer, there is a specific tension applied to both the cross and main strings.
+Whenever a tennis racquet is strung, be it at the factory to be sold as a pre-strung frame or by your local stringer, a specific tension is applied to both the cross and main strings.

-This tension is a measure of weight being applied to the string as it’s pulled through the racket by the stringing machine and is expressed in either kilograms or pounds.
+This tension measures weight being applied to the string as it’s pulled through the racket by the stringing machine and expressed in either kilograms or pounds.